-- B. Faculty members on the PLC, CGC, FDAC, DDLC, and IPFDC will be named by the AFT. - C. The membership makeup of the PLC, CGC, and DDLC will be four faculty and four administrators.
+- B. Faculty members on the PLC, CGC, FDAC, DDLC, IPFDC, FDIC, IIC and DFSGC will be named by the AFT. - C. The membership makeup of the PLC, CGC, DDLC, and FDIC will be four faculty and four administrators.
 The membership of the FDAC will be nine faculty and three administrators.
+The membership of the IPFDC will be three faculty and two administrators.
+Membership of the IIC will be 5 faculty (1 per campus + 2 at large) and 3 administrators.
+The membership of the DFSGC will be composed of up to 6 faculty members and up to 6 administrators.

-The membership of the IPFDC will be three faculty and two administrators. - D. A record of committee membership will be maintained at the District Human Resource Office with a copy supplied to the AFT president. - E. The AFT president or designee and the District Chief Human Resources Officer or designee may attend any of the above committee meetings in an ex-officio capacity. - F. Committee minutes, recommendations and reports of District-wide joint committees will be sent to the District chancellor and the AFT concurrently.
-The District chancellor shall report to the committee the disposition of any recommendation. - Minutes of campus joint committee meetings shall be forwarded to the appropriate campus AFT Senate President. - G. District Distance Learning Committee (including eLearning).
+- D. A record of committee membership will be maintained at the District Human Resource Office with a copy supplied to the AFT president. - E. The AFT president or designee and the District Chief Human Resources Officer or designee may attend any of the above committee meetings in an ex-officio capacity. - F. Committee minutes, recommendations and reports of Districtwide joint committees will be sent to the District chancellor and the AFT concurrently.
+The District chancellor or designee shall explain to the committee the basis of decisions that are made pursuant to issues on which a committee has made a recommendation.

+Minutes of campus joint committee meetings shall be forwarded to the appropriate campus AFT Senate President.

+G. District Distance Learning Committee (including eLearning).
 The District and AFT share a mutual interest in providing the highest quality learning opportunities to the widest possible range of students.
 The District and AFT seek to provide leadership and innovation in meeting the distance education needs of students from diverse populations consistent with the mission of the District.